 - Balancing and leveling pump operations.

-- Reducing need for wide range of pump sizes.
+- Reducing the need for a wide range of pump sizes.

-- Decreasing power costs – especially for time-of-day electricity pricing.
+- Decreasing power consumption costs – especially for time-of-day electricity pricing.

 - Dampening extreme low and high low pressures (surge relief).